 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Timely Confession, A Spotless Rose, A Twisted Harmony and An End to Innocence and A Fall from Grace.
+Other books in the series include A Timely Confession, A Spotless Rose, A Twisted Harmony, An End to Innocence and A Fall from Grace.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at email@example.com at the same time with the details.

 I'm a sucker for a well-paced police procedural.
 I also enjoy reading about science.
 When one of my favorite science writers, Brian Clegg produces another of his novels, I expect I'll be confined to my reading chair for a few days.
 A Lonely Height indeed kept me riveted throughout.
 Both the meticulous side of the science writer and the expansive side of the student of human nature comes through in Mr. Clegg's latest.
 He also has a very unlikely main character whose reactions and insights provide almost constant surprise and comic touches that reveal the vicar's very engaging nature.
 This is a well-developed character who takes serious risks almost as easily as he writes the weekly sermon.
 I know I'll be looking forward to the next installment of Rev. Capel's adventures… You'll find this an engaging, enjoyable read that will also make you think a bit on your way through its pages. - Richard Sutton